 C. Assignment Policy: All assignments are due at the beginning of class on the due date unless otherwise stated by your instructor.
-Part of these assignments can be on-line through the on-line curriculum, you should log on to the on-line curriculum at the beginning of the semester in order to complete them on time.
+Part of these assignments can be on-line through the online curriculum, you should log on to this at the beginning of the semester in order to complete them on time.
 There may be no makeup assignments and no late assignments will be accepted.
 The dates printed in this syllabus can change.
 Every effort will be made to inform students of those changes, but the students are ultimately responsible for all assignments regardless of any changed dates.
 Please check the dates with your instructor throughout the course.

 D. Grading Policy/ Procedure and/or Methods of Evaluation: All exams are mandatory for effective student evaluation.
 Exams will cover theory and practical skills pertaining to all aspects of material presented.
 Adequate study time should be set aside for exam reviews.
 There may be no makeup exams.
 All fees owed to South Plains College, including projects, are required to be paid in full before you take your final exam.
-The NA3SA certification test mentioned above can be used in place of your final exam.
-Electrical NA3SA is usually taken in the spring semester.
+The ASE Student Certification test mentioned above can be used in place of your final exam.

 You will be evaluated during this course by the following method: